namin/sav/README.md

 `@verify` classes raises the issue of aliasing.
 The limitation that non-`Int` fields must be immutable to be considered in checked boolean clauses is there to contain the damage of aliasing.
-The invalid [`inv1`][inv1] and [`inv3`][inv3] examples demonstrates how the plugin deals with unsoundess caused by aliasing by generating warnings.
+Aliasing is the only known source of unsoundness, and the plugin deals with it by generating warnings.
+The [`inv1`][inv1] and [`inv3`][inv3] examples are invalid because of aliasing .
 In `inv1`, the `bar` is correct, except when the parameter `foo` is `this`.
 This aliasing possibility generates a warning, but the method still successfully verifies.
-Fortunately, the `evil` method which calls it in the aliasing configuration correctly fails to verify.
+Fortunately, the `evil` method which calls it in the aliasing configuration correctly fails to verify (thanks to the havocing of the arguments passed by reference).
 In `inv3`, the `postcondition` in the `baz` method always fails because of predictable aliasing -- warnings are issued, but, as of now, aliasing is not explicitly handled so the method still successfully verifies.

 Compiling and Testing
 ---------------------